Allergy immunology NP salary: what to expect and how to earn more

 Job outlook

-BLS projects 40% NP employment growth through 2033 for all NP specialties.
-Allergy/immunology is likely to track above that average due to:
+Allergy/immunology is likely to track above the all-NP average due to:

 • The expanding biologic market (dupilumab approval for additional indications, omalizumab for food allergy, pipeline tezepelumab expansion)